meganvo/meganvo.github.io/_posts/2019-01-01-dashboard.md

 ---
 layout: encrypted
-title: Insights
+title: Insights Dashboard
-summary: Data-fueled recommendations for restaurants
+summary: Data-driven recommendations for restaurants
 description: Grubhub has tons of data on what makes a restaurant successful.
 I designed an Insights Dashboard to transform this complex data into actionable recommendations to help restaurants improve their performance.
 company: Grubhub
 date: 2019-03-01